 - The Additional Medicare Tax applies to wages, compensation, and self-employment income.
 As an employer, you must withhold and report an additional 0.9 percent on employee wages or compensation that exceeds $200,000.

 - You may be required to report the value of the health insurance coverage you provided to each employee on his or her Form W-2.

-For more information, including whether you’re subject to an employer shared responsibility payment, see Publication 5196, Understanding Employer Reporting Requirements of the Health Care Law.
+For more information, including whether you’re subject to an employer shared responsibility payment, see Publication 5196 (PDF), Understanding Employer Reporting Requirements of the Health Care Law.
 For more information, see our Questions and Answers about Information Reporting by Health Coverage Providers and Reporting of Offers of Health Insurance Coverage by Employers.

 Subscribe to IRS Tax Tips to receive easy-to-read tip by e-mail from the IRS.